Surfshark vs CyberGhost: an extensive comparison guide

 Surfshark

-In 2018, Surfshark had Cure53 audit its browser extensions.
+In 2018, Cure53 audited Surfshark’s browser extensions.
 This was followed up in 2021 with a full audit of the entire Surfshark VPN infrastructure.
 No serious issues were found in either audit, and the few “low severity” vulnerabilities were swiftly addressed.

-In 2023, the Deloitte audit verifies Surfshark’s no-activity-logs statement.
+In 2023, the Deloitte audit verified Surfshark’s no-activity-logs statement.

 CyberGhost

-Similarly to Surfshark, CyberGhost was audited by Deloitte in 2022 on the same no-activity-logs policy.
+Similarly to Surfshark, CyberGhost’s no-activity-logs policy was audited by Deloitte in 2022.

-By the way, CyberGhost publishes a Transparency Report every 3 months.
+CyberGhost also publishes a Transparency Report every 3 months.
 This report shares information such as:

 • How many data requests it receives from various authorities;